-We have not yet set scope 3 requirements as we have no established baseline, and regulatory questions around scope 3 guidance remain unsettled.
-However, in preparation for compliance with emerging regulations like the EU Corporate Sustainability Reporting Directive and California's SB 253, we are in the process of mapping our scope 3 emissions according to the guidance of the GHG Protocol and developing a system to connect with key actors in our value chain.
-In 2024, we will endeavor to develop a formal internal emissions accounting policy and begin the assessment of our scope 3 emissions.
+In preparation for compliance with emerging regulations like the EU Corporate Sustainability Reporting Directive and California's SB 253, we are mapping our scope 3 emissions according to the guidance of the GHG Protocol and developing a system to connect with key actors in our value chain.
+We endeavor to complete our baseline assessment in 2025.
+Results of our assessment will allow us to better understand our supply chain's carbon footprint and prioritize emission mitigation efforts.